KWRP/Planner/README.md

 			-Android Support Repository<br />
 			-Google Repository<br />

-- After you have selected them all, click Apply and Accept the Terms and Conditions.
+	-After you have selected them all, click Apply and Accept the Terms and Conditions.

 4. Once the extra components have been installed, click on 'Check out project from Version Control' and select Github, then Clone the directory